 print(model.fit().summary())

-Note that in the above example, you need to have a dataset with at least three variables: a treatment variable (which takes a binary value indicating whether the individual received the treatment or not), an outcome variable (which is the variable you want to predict), and a running variable (which is the variable used to identify the discontinuity).
-Also, in the example, the model assumes that the discontinuity occurs at 121.
-If your discontinuity occurs at a different value, you need to specify it in the “cut” parameter.
+In the above example, you need a dataset with an outcome variable (the variable you want to predict) and a running variable (the variable used to identify the discontinuity).
+The model assumes that the discontinuity occurs at 121.
+If your discontinuity occurs at a different value, you need to specify it using the “cut” parameter.

 References: